Du'aine Ladejo: Athletics career

 At the 1994 European Championships, Ladejo won gold medals in both the 400 metres and the 4 × 400 metres relay.
 He won the individual sprint in 45.09 seconds, beating his compatriot and defending-champion Roger Black into second place.
 Ladejo also won the 400 metres gold medal at the European Indoor Championships in both 1994 and 1996.
 At the 1994 Commonwealth Games, he won a 400 metres silver medal (finishing runner-up to Kenya's Charles Gitonga) and a 4 × 400 metres relay gold medal.
 At the Olympic Games, Ladejo won two medals in the 4 × 400 metres relay – a silver medal in 1996 and a bronze medal in 1992.

 Following the 1996 Olympics, Ladejo switched his focus to other athletics events, though he never enjoyed as much success as he did in the 400 metres.
 He tried his hand at the decathlon, in which he finished seventh at the 1998 Commonwealth Games, and also competed in the 400-metre hurdles.
 During his athletics career, Ladejo trained with Birchfield Harriers.

 Media career

 For a period during his athletics career, Ladejo also presented a TV show, Du'aine's World, on London Weekend Television.
 In the early 2000s, Ladejo competed in the BBC TV sports show Superstars, winning the competition in 2004 and finishing runner-up to Alain Baxter in 2005.
 Ladejo also appeared on the ITV reality TV show Celebrity Love Island in 2005.

-Ladejo is the creator and owner of the television show Australia's Greatest Athlete Australia's Greatest Athlete.
+Ladejo is the creator and owner of the television show Australia's Greatest Athlete.
 It aired in 2009, 2010 and 2011 on Network television station Channel 9 and Channel 7 in Australia.
 It was repeated on Fox sports channel.
-He is also the owner of the brand and Trademark Greatest Athlete.
+He is also the owner of the brand and trademark Greatest Athlete.

-In 2008, Ladejo joined the Sky One revival of the TV show Gladiators, competing under the Gladiator alias "Predator".
+In 2008, Ladejo joined the Sky One revival of the TV show Gladiators, competing under the alias "Predator".